 The Importance of Backups

 Making regular backups of information is extremely important.
 Losing data can have an impact on a business ranging from being merely annoying to catastrophic.
 Unfortunately setting up a good backup system is so often ignored and often not checked on a regular basis.
 It is important to remember that just doing a backup is not enough.
 It is vital that you are backing up the right data and that you make sure that the backup can be restored.
-It is a false sense of security to have a backup process running, which when disaster strikes, turns out to either contain only part of or worse, none of the vital data, or is damaged or in a format which cannot be recovered.
+It is a false sense of security to have a backup process running, which when disaster strikes, turns out to either contain only part of or worse, none of the vital data, or is damaged or in a format that cannot be recovered.
 Statistics show that the majority of businesses that suffer major data loss with no recovery options close down.

 Why are Backups Necessary?

 Data is stored on hardware storage devices.
 These will inevitably eventually fail or malfunction.
 Other reasons why you may lose data include ransomware, viruses and malware attacks, corruption due to system failures, power outages, theft, fire, flood and human error, to name just some of the main culprits.
-Software can normally be reinstalled, data cannot.
-A recent survey in USA showed that 49% of CEO’s say becoming a victim of a cyberattack is a case of “when” and not “if”.
+The software can normally be reinstalled, data cannot.
+A recent survey in the USA showed that 49% of CEO’s say becoming a victim of a cyberattack is a case of “when” and not “if”.

-Guidelines to good backups.
+Guidelines to good backups

 How often you backup data depends on how often the data is updated and how easy it would be to recapture lost data.
 For example, if you backup your Accounting/ERP data once a week, how easy will it be to recapture everything lost if you have to restore back to data created a week ago?
 Bear in mind this might not be just financial transactions but also customer, supplier and stock information changes as well.
 What will the impact on the business be, if this were to happen?